 After earning his engineering degree from City College of New York City in 1986, he started his career working for the Port Authority of New York and New Jersey, and later with a New York construction company.
 All in all, it amounts to 32 years in the business

-In the U.S., Skanska is growing at a good pace, We have outpaced the market growth for each of the past six years.
+In the U.S., Skanska is growing at a good pace.
 And among those who follow Skanska, there are great expectations for continued growth in the U.S. market: What is required to succeed?

 “The main challenge, I would say, is to maximize our potential.
 We have an amazing tool box with our strong presence in building and civil construction, as well as our extensive platforms for commercial property development and public-private partnerships (infrastructure development), coupled with our financial strength.
 With these, we have a great opportunity to deliver even better client solutions than we do today.
 The challenge is to completely work together.”